Pascal McConnell

-Pascal McConnell is a former Gaelic footballer who played for the Tyrone county team.
+Pascal McConnell (born 10 April 1980) is a former Gaelic footballer who played for the Tyrone county team.

 He is an All-Ireland Senior Football Championship winner.

 McConnell competed with John Devine and Niall Morgan to be first choice goalkeeper for Tyrone.

 Early life and family

 McConnell's older brother is Tyrone's All Star-winning goalkeeper of the nineties, Finbar McConnell.

 Playing career

 In 1998, McConnell played alongside Stephen O'Neill in the MacRory Cup semi-final for Omagh CBS.

 Over the course of his career with Tyrone GAA, McConnell helped win three All-Ireland senior medals for the county.

 Retirement

 McConnell announced his retirement from inter-county football in November 2013.

 When asked about this decision, McConnell said, "There is a big commitment required in order to stay performing at the top level and I feel the time is right to bow out and start a new chapter in my life.
 I have absolutely no regrets from my playing career with Tyrone, although, I suppose if I was a bit greedy, I would say that I felt that we could have won the All Ireland in 2009 and 2010."

 His retirement from inter-county football left Conor Gormley, Dermot Carlin, Stephen O'Neill and Seán Cavanagh as the only remaining links to the Tyrone team that won the county's first All-Ireland senior title in 2003.